-Large-scale fire tests
+Large-scale fire tests and research

-EPIC Research studied the performance in major fires and confirms there is a good correlation between the findings in real fire case studies and large-scale tests.
+Large-scale fire tests indicate the likely performance in the developing stage of a fire.
+EPIC research studied the performance of insulated panels in major fires and confirms there is a good correlation between the findings in real fire case studies and large-scale tests.

+The EPIC fire test research programme is Europe’s most comprehensive.
+It tested panels designed for external use in roof and wall applications.
+The test method used was the LPS 1181 large room test and was authenticated by independent bodies and conducted strictly in accordance with established standards.
 PIR panels manufactured by EPIC members are designed to the highest factory engineered standards.
 They are designed for use with secure fixings and engineered joints for maximum fire protection and security.
 90% of all external roof and wall panels used on modern commercial and industrial buildings use rigid urethane – the most thermally efficient insulation.
 These panels have performed well for nearly 40 years and have given little or no cause for concern.

 Specifiers, building professionals, insurers and the fire services need to be aware of the facts in order to be confident that a panel system will perform satisfactorily and meet the required safety criteria.

 The EPIC tests assessed panels as they are installed in practice using the LPS 1181 test method – a large-scale test developed specifically to test cladding systems installed as in practice.
 Fire performance depends on the method of installation; security of fixing; joint detail and joint design.
 Any test that does not test panels as they are installed in practice should be disregarded.